-1. Select the Settings icon Select the Settings icon Select the Setting icon Select the Select the Setting icon S
+1. Select the Settings icon Select the Settings icon Select the Setting icon Select the Se

 The Exports page appears with a table listing all exports in alphabetical order.

 FIELD ENIRY

 Which type of information would you like to export?
 Signatures

 Output Type text/csv

 Special Parameters <> signature.status